Fix re-ordering and nesting issues

 Fix same-category nesting issue

 Same-category links are parent-child links among work items of the same type, such as bug-bug, or between work items that appear on the same backlog level.
 The category a work item belongs to is determined by your process backlog levels and your team's bug behavior.
-To understand more about same-category hierarchy, please see the next section Recommended configuration.
+To understand more about same-category hierarchy, see the section Recommended configuration.

 You may see an error message similar to "You cannot reorder work items and some work items may not be shown.
 See work item(s) 7 to either remove the parent to child link or change the link type to 'Related'." or "Work item 3 can't be reordered because its parent is on the same category".